gyanl/gyanl.github.io/_posts/2023-10-09-transcript.md

 #### Developer6

 We take into account not just low effort and high importance, but also feature frequency and market analysis.

-This discussion illustrates the tension between the priorities and approaches of designers and developers.
-Both sides recognize the constraints of limited resources and the need for prioritization, but they differ in their focus.
-Designers worry about leaving impactful but difficult tasks in the backlog, while developers prioritize based on immediate feedback and security needs.